latticexyz/opcraft/packages/contracts/README.md

 ### Upgrading Facets

-Run `yarn hardhat:deploy:upgrade` to only upgrade Diamond contracts.
+Run `pnpm hardhat:deploy:upgrade` to only upgrade Diamond contracts.

 ### Adding new functions